-You’re suited up, know the company’s backstory and stats, and have a list of smart questions in hand; you are officially prepped for your job interview.
-But hold on - what do you do if the interviewer asks you something a little uncomfortable, awkward and possibly illegal?
+You’re suited up, know the company’s backstory and stats, and have a list of smart interview questions in hand; you are officially prepped for your meeting.
+But hold on – what do you do if the interviewer asks you something a little uncomfortable, awkward and possibly illegal?
 Laugh nervously?
 Get up and leave?
 Respond with the same question, “What kind of car do you drive?”
 At some point in your job search, a weird question will come your way.
 My best advice?
 Have a plan.

 A skill most hiring managers don’t hone.

 Most people aren’t trained to interview.
 It’s an important skill, possibly even critical for the business, but not something typically covered in training sessions.
 If interview instruction were provided, it likely focused on things like open-ended questions and behavioral interviewing – good stuff, but not enough.
 And if you only interview twice a year, you’re not going to master the process.
 Even with extensive training and experiences, there are people like me.
 We’ve been to countless lectures on best interview practices and what to avoid, yet will still ask (within reason) what’s on our minds.
 Given that, there’s a good chance you’ll be asked what you like to do on vacation or what your favorite food is.

 Wanting to understand the whole candidate.

 Here’s the thing, when I am interviewing someone, I know I have about an hour to decide if they can do this job for the next twenty years.
 Figuring out if they can do a job is pretty straight-forward.
 But determining if they should do the job – that is something else entirely.
 In my truest desire to understand the job seeker as a person, my questions may appear to come off the rails a little.